Sort By

 SSO (single sign-on) is a method of authentication that uses one set of credentials to authenticate to one or more applications.

-A GB is a form of digital measurement we use to describe the size of information on a system or the capacity of storage available on a disk or other digital storage media.
+A gigabyte (GB) is a form of digital measurement used to describe the size of information on a system or the capacity of storage available on a disk or other digital storage media.
+A gigabyte is equal to one billion bytes.

 Cloud Security Posture Management is a vital part of a robust defense against cyberattacks for any business that uses cloud computing.
 Here, our expert introduces you to its components.